A Course in Interacting Particle Systems: Additive systems

-In the graphical representation of an additive particle system, we visualize an event $(m,t)\in\om$ where $m$ is an additive local map in the following way: \begin{enumerate} \item For each $i\neq j$ such that $m(1_{\{i\}})(j)=1$, we draw an\\ arrow from $(i,t)$ to $(j,t)$ \item For each $i$ such that $m(1_{\{i\}})(i)=0$, we draw a blocking\\ symbol \block at $(i,t)$. \end{enumerate} In Figure~\ref{fig:contgraph}, we drew the graphical representation of a contact process in the following fashion:
+We use our conventions of representing additive maps in terms of arrows and blocking symbols to depict the graphical representation of an additive interacting particle system in a more suggestive way.
+In Figure~\ref{fig:contgraph}, we drew the graphical representation of a contact process as in Figure~\ref{fig:oldgrap}.